Isbell Elementary School serves 815 students in grades Kindergarten-5.

 The student:teacher ratio of 19:1 is higher than the Texas state level of 14:1.

-Minority enrollment is 55% of the student body (majority Asian), which is lower than the Texas state average of 72% (majority Hispanic).
+Minority enrollment is 76% of the student body (majority Asian), which is higher than the Texas state average of 74% (majority Hispanic and Black).

 Isbell Elementary School ranks among the top 20% of public schools in Texas for: